 CANSLIM Tactical Growth Fund ETF

-The CANGX CANSLIM Tactical Growth Fund ETF stopped trading in July 2021 and was liquidated due to not enough investors buying into the fund, probably because of a lack of performance.
+The CANGX CANSLIM Tactical Growth Fund ETF stopped trading in July 2021 and was liquidated due to insufficient investors buying into the fund, probably because of a lack of performance.

 This CANSLIM ETF is still running, but the performance is poor.
-The stock chart below shows the CANSLIM ETF performance from April 2015 to 2022.
+The stock chart below shows the CANSLIM ETF performance from April 2015 to the present.

 The IBD 500 ETF returned 42% over seven years to 2022.
 The S&P 500 ETF returned 109%, and the Nasdaq 100 made 216%.

-In terms of a CANSLIM backtest, the AAII maintains an audited track record of three interpretations of a CANSLIM portfolio starting from February 1999.
+To test the CANSLIM method, we can use the AAII, which maintains an audited track record of three interpretations of a CANSLIM portfolio starting from February 1999.
 The backtested performances range from 13.9% to 20.2% average returns for the period, which is ahead of the S&P 500.

 These portfolios look promising until you look inside the holdings of each portfolio.

-When drilling down into the AAII CAN SLIM portfolios, I discovered that the “O’Neil’s CAN SLIM Revised 3rd Edition Screen” has only one stock in the portfolio.
-The “O’Neil’s CAN SLIM No Float Screen” portfolio contains only six stocks.
+When drilling down into the AAII CAN SLIM portfolios, I discovered that the “O’Neil’s CAN SLIM Revised 3rd Edition Screen” has only one stock.
+The “O’Neil’s CAN SLIM No Float Screen” portfolio contains only three stocks.
 Finally, the “O’Neil’s CAN SLIM Screen” portfolio has only three stocks.

 We cannot rely on the AAII CANSLIM portfolios for an accurate performance backtest of the investing system.